-During the analysis of Block 3, the collected data were organized in a Microsoft Office Excel spreadsheet and, later, were transported to the IRaMuTeQ, where the analysis was made by means of the Word Clouds, aiming to highlight relevant keywords/terms from the corpus of analysis of the interviews, on the contributions of the PNAE, as a public policy aimed at development.
-According to Brito (2019), word clouds are a data visualization technique that displays words based on the frequency at which they appear in the text and that are displayed prominently and in different sizes, which allow grouping and organizing words that can represent important themes, concepts, or issues related to the PNAE, such as public development policy.
-Thus, in Block 3, a general Word Cloud was generated with all the vocabularies of the interview answers, and then seven Word Clouds were generated, such as the answers of the respective selected municipalities of the Zona da Mata of Minas Gerais, which were discussed focusing on the contributions of the PNAE at the local level.
-Soon after, the analysis of Similitude was performed, which allowed us to understand/identify connections and patterns in the text, through simultaneous occurrences and, in this way, it was possible to visualize, more clearly, the structure of the content of the textual corpus in another way; that is, it made it possible to understand/identify the challenges and the relationship of the PNAE and its impact as a public policy for personal, human and social development, in the Zona da Mata region of Minas Gerais, focusing on the perspective of family farmers.
+When the analysis of Block 3 was carried out, the collected data were organized in a Microsoft Office Excel spreadsheet and, later, were transported to the IRaMuTeQ, where the analysis was carried out through the Word Clouds, aiming to highlight relevant keywords/terms from the corpus of analysis of the interviews, about the contributions of the PNAE, as a public policy aimed at development.
+According to Brito (2019), word clouds are a data visualization technique that displays words based on the frequency in which they appear in the text and that are displayed prominently and in different sizes, which allow grouping and organizing words that can represent important themes, concepts, or issues related to the PNAE, such as public development policy.
+Thus, in Block 3, a general Word Cloud was generated with all the vocabularies of the answers to the interviews and, then, seven Word Clouds were generated, such as the answers of the respective selected municipalities in the Zona da Mata of Minas Gerais, which were discussed focusing on the contributions of the PNAE at the local level.
+Soon after, the analysis of Similarity was carried out, which allowed to understand/identify connections and patterns in the text, through simultaneous occurrences and, in this way, it was possible to visualize, more clearly, the structure of the content of the textual corpus in another way; that is, it made it possible to understand/identify the challenges and the relationship of the PNAE and its impact as a public policy for personal, human and social development, in the Zona da Mata region of Minas Gerais, focusing on the perspective of family farmers.